European-Unified-ID/EUID-docs/api/v1/guides/advertiser-dataprovider-guide.md

 * [Integration Steps](#integration-steps)
 * [FAQs](#faqs)

-If you are using an Open Operator service hosted in the Snowflake Data Marketplace, see also [Snowflake Integration](../sdks/snowflake_integration.md).

 ## Integration Steps

 The following diagram outlines the steps data collectors need to complete to map PII to EUID identifiers for audience-building and targeting.
 PII refers to a user's normalized email address or SHA256-hashed and normalized email address.